 Whether you are going to Hawaii or Korea, you must divide all your personal items into different shipments.
 Now is the time to clean out those closets and drawers.
 Get rid of things you never use and pass them along to someone who will.
 Your sponsor can give you valuable advice on what to pack and what to leave behind.

-- Unaccompanied baggage — Your Relocation Assistance Program manager can tell you how much weight you may have in an unaccompanied baggage shipment.
+- Unaccompanied baggage - Military and family support center staff can tell you how much weight you may have in an unaccompanied baggage shipment.
 This shipment should include items you will need immediately at your destination.
 It is packed separately and it arrives long before the rest of your household goods.
-Things you may want in this shipment include seasonal clothes, essential kitchen items, baby equipment, linens, and children’s toys.
+Things you may want in this shipment include seasonal clothes, essential kitchen items, baby equipment, linens and children's toys.

-- Long-term storage — Also called non-temporary storage or permanent storage, this category contains items that you won’t need during your stay overseas.
-It will count against your total weight allowance.
-This is the place to store things like large holiday decorations, clothes you won’t wear in that location, knickknacks you don’t need, and old books.
-Realize these items will be stored in a warehouse.
+- Long-term storage - Also called non-temporary storage or permanent storage, this category contains items that you won't need during your stay overseas and will unnecessarily use up your weight allowance.
+Things like large holiday decorations, clothes you won't wear in that location, knickknacks you don't need and old books that can be safely stored in a warehouse here in the United States while you are away.

-- Guns — Relocation counselors can only tell you the military regulations for transporting guns, not the local or country regulations.
+- Guns - Military and family support center staff can tell you the military regulations for transporting guns.
+It is up to you to research the regulations at your destination.
 Gun owners must follow the laws of the host country.
 Even in Hawaii, special permission is needed before someone is allowed to bring a gun into the state.
+You can start with state regulations on the ATF website at State Laws and Published Ordinances.
+For traveling to a foreign country, check with that country's embassy for current information.

 Insurance to protect your belongings